All about binders – make briquette with proper binder

 - matrix type

 These binders normally used for extrusion and compression briquetting.
-The binders will full fill the gap between the raw material, increase its plasticity and the briquette strength.
+Normally the void volume between the raw material will be around 2-10%, this type of binder will full fill the gap between the raw material, increase its plasticity and the particle bonding strength.
 It also has other functions as dilution and lubrication, and reduce the internal friction of the raw material.

 - film type

-Most of this type are liquid.
+Most of this type are liquid binder.
 The binder coats the particle of the raw material like a film.
-After briquette and dried, it increases the strength of the briquette.
+After briquette and dried, it will increase the strength of the briquette.
 It uses the surface tension to pull the material together.
 The most important factor is the specific surface area.
 Material with tiny particles will cost more binder of this type.
 For those materials with small bulk density and high specific surface area like charcoal, the binder cost will be much more even than 30% ( most of which is water ).

 - chemical type

-The chemical type is a kind of binder with the chemical reaction between the multiple mix binder or binder to the material.
+The chemical type is a kind of binder with the chemical reaction between the multiple mix binder or binder to the material, thereby increasing the bond strength between the material particles.
 For example, quicklime and water.

 Some common binders